 When performing a chemical peel at home instead of your dermatologist’s office, you use the same peels for less money and without the downtime that comes with physically going to the dermatologist.

 In general, Alpha and Beta hydroxy acid peels at home are safe within the concentrations available on the market.
-However, you must always remember to respect the instructions, and, very importantly, to neutralize them (AHA and BHA).
+However, you must never forget to follow the instructions and, very importantly, neutralize them (AHA and BHA).

-Medium depth peeling is a combined TCA with Jessner or only TCA at high concentrations (15 to 25% for the face).
+Medium-depth peeling is combined TCA with Jessner or just TCA at high concentrations (15 to 25% for the face).
 So it is normal to have associated risks to doing a TCA chemical peel at home.

 Don’t do a TCA peel (or a medium peel in general) at home if you have these conditions: